 The remainder of the paper is organised as follows.
 A short description of the biped model is given in section 2.
-In section 3 we describe the algorithm used to plan the kinematic trajectories of the biped robot.
-In section 4 three energy performance measures are proposed and discussed mathematically.
-Based on these indices, several numerical results are presented in section 5 to illustrate the application of the proposed methods.
+In section 3 we describe the algorithm used to plan the kinematic trajectories of the biped robot and the performance measure.
+Given this issue, several numerical results are presented in section 5, illustrating the application of the proposed method.
 Finally, in section 6 we outline the main conclusions and the perspectives towards future research.